Management & facts

 Introduction of Eco Rating

 In 2021, working in cooperation with the telecommunications companies Orange, Telefónica, Telia Company and Vodafone, we launched the Eco Rating initiative, a new sustainability-rating system for cell phones.
-By the end of 2021, over 150 different cell phones had been evaluated in keeping with the Eco Rating method.
-The purpose of the rating system is to provide consumers with consistent, precise information about cell phones' environmental impacts throughout their entire life cycles, i.e. throughout their production, use, transport, and disposal.
+There are now nine network operators in total participating in the initiative.
+By the end of 2022, over 300 different cell phones from 22 different manufacturers had been evaluated based on the Eco Rating method.
+The purpose of the rating system is to provide consumers with consistent, precise information about cell phones’ environmental impacts throughout their entire life cycles, i.e., throughout their production, use, transport, and disposal.
 In the system, cell phones are evaluated on the basis of information provided by the manufacturers.
 The aspects taken into account include durability, reparability and recyclability, climate compatibility, and resource efficiency.
 With the system, we are improving transparency in the cell-phone industry and thereby helping to reduce its entire ecological footprint.
 In addition, the Eco Rating system is expected to motivate device manufacturers to develop products that are even more sustainable.
-In the year under review, the Eco Rating label had been introduced in a total of 24 European countries.
-Now, it is being successively introduced in non-European countries – including South Africa, Brazil, Argentina, Chile, Colombia, Ecuador, Mexico, Peru, and Uruguay.
+The label has already been introduced in 36 countries worldwide since the initiative began, with launches currently taking place successively in further countries.